thewhitetulip/intro-to-vuejs/1_introduction.md

 # What is Vue?

-Vue is a library, the core library is focused on the View layer of the classic MVC model, but along with (supporting libraries)[https://github.com/vuejs/awesome-vue#libraries--plugins], one can easily build a single page app in Vue.
+Vue is a library, the core library is focused on the View layer of the classic MVC model, but along with [supporting libraries](https://github.com/vuejs/awesome-vue#libraries--plugins), one can easily build a single page app in Vue.
 Vue provides tools for simplifying the development.
 We will use some of them as we go ahead in this book.

-Coming back to the example we used in the earlier chapter.
+Coming back to the example we used in the installation chapter.

+## Loading Vue
-`<script src="vue.js"> </script>` This will load Vue in the browser.
+`<script src="vue.js"> </script>`

+The simplest way to load Vue is to use the script tag.
 It creates the global variable `Vue` which we will be using in the `<script>` tag below the body.

 file: `0basic_example.html`